andrefs/mtc-bench/README.md

 - `-s, --show-output`: Show output of the commands
 - `-p, --prepare`: Prepare commands to run before benchmarking.
 See `hyperfine --help`
 - `-f, --file`: Read commands from a CSV file
+- `-d, --dry-run`: Just print the command that would be executed

 ## ENV vars